RippleEcho/Darwin-Game-2021/README.md

 The second integer is their veto for their opponent.
 For input, bots will have access to all moves for both bots made in this Match, and can act accordingly

+**TURN SCORING**
+**THIS HAS BEEN REVISED SINCE FIRST DRAFT**
-Turn scoring works as follows:
+Turn scoring is resolved in this order:
+ 1) If the claim matches the opponent's veto, the claim is adjusted to zero.
- 1) If the sum of the claims is greater than 7, BOTH bots score zero this turn
+ 2) If the sum of both claims is greater than 7, BOTH bots score zero this turn
- 2) If a bot's claim matches it's oppnent's veto, that bot scores zero this turn
- 3) Otherwise, a bot will score its claim this turn
+ 3) Otherwise, each bot will score its claim this turn

  Score accumulates over the match.